How To Deal With Past Abuse

 e.
 Control your thought life.

 IV.
-Fourth, you must forgive.
+You must forgive.

 Forgiveness is essential if you are to receive the healing and spiritual growth you are seeking.
 Without true forgiveness occurring in your heart, God will resist you and the restoration you seek will be unattainable (James 4:6-8).
 Unforgiveness will keep you hard inside and distant from God.
 You must completely forgive if you want to go forward and leave your abuse behind you.
 Be assured, forgiveness will greatly aid you in closing the door once and for all on this most hurtful evil.